 While a spoonful of this wonderful condiment is a necessary part of a bowl of Cao Lầu or My Quang, its versatility goes way further.
 These mussel spring rolls were all the better for a spoonful of chilli jam, as were these falafel.

 With something like chilli jam, every producer has their own special recipe.
 I tried a few variations and settled on this one as the best balance of flavour, heat, and sweetness (according to me).
-I also bought chilli jam from several vendors in Hoi An during a visit there and am confident this recipe is at least as good as they are.
+In addition, I bought chilli jam from several vendors in Hoi An during a visit there.
+I am confident this recipe is at least as good as those I tried there.

 Although I didn’t use the same recipe, this YouTube video from Helen’s Recipes provides a great visual guide.

 - 1 head garlic

 - 150 g raw sugar

 - Make a slash along the side of the chilli peppers.